 - kosher salt, for sprinkling on tops of rolls

-Add remaining sugar, 2 cups of flour, butter, milk, egg, and salt.
-Using the dough hook attachment on your stand mixer, mix on low speed until the ingredients are fully combined (about 5 minutes).
+- Add remaining sugar, 2 cups of flour, butter, milk, egg, and salt.
+Using the dough hook attachment on your stand mixer, mix on low speed until the ingredients are fully combined (3-5 minutes).